jonathantsang/Microtransaction-Simulator/README.md

 - money counter, sell cards in inventory

 August 23st:
+- set inventory to be created by positions and a for loop to set index of card automatically
 - upgrade shop
 - button click sound

 August 24th:
+- show balance in main screen
+- gamble microtransactions

+August 25th:
 - steamworks api
+- achievements

+August 26th:
+- steamworks api
+- achievements

+upgrades:
+- better luck next time

+achievements:
+- -$100 dollars
+- secret
+- first one is free
+- oh what a feeling
+- dancing on the ceiling

+real extension:
+- sparkle sound on rare cards
+- move inventory interface to the main screen instead of a new scene

 extension:
 - get opening crates by playing simple games